godisren/edd-spring-modulith-event/slide/edd-slide.md

 ### Async Event

-By default, regular event listener is <span class="highlight">synchronous runs on the same thread with producer</span>.
-If your operations of a listener take long time, It is better to to use <span class="highlight">asynchronous event listeners</span>.
+By default, regular event listeners <span class="highlight">run synchronously in the same thread with producer</span>.
+If your listener operations take a long time, It is better to to use <span class="highlight">asynchronous event listeners</span>.

 --